 Please be aware that the Parish Council reserves the right to change these regulations from time to time and that compliance with any changes is required.

-All funerals and cemetery administration will be under the control of the Parish Clerk.
+All funerals and cemetery administration will be under the control of the Parish Clerk for the Parish Council as the Parish Council's employee.

 Administration